rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 pretty good hint.

 My tent-mate Mike was "princessing" every night, so he had already gone to his hotel.
-He was kind enough to set up the tent and grab my "green military bag" from the gear truck.
+He was however kind enough to set up the tent and grab my "green military bag" from the gear truck.
 When I arrived at the tent, I discovered that Mike and I might have different ideas of what "green military bag" means, so I hurriedly lugged the camouflage roller bag _back_ to the gear truck and grabbed